 January 16, 1938: When the school bell rings on a movie lot.

 January 16, 1938: Judy named the “best kiddies” in films for 1937.

 January 16, 1940: Judy appeared on “The Pepsodent Show Starring Bob Hope” broadcast by NBC Radio.
-This was Judy’s weekly appearance, although she missed the previous week’s show (January 9) due to the fact that she was on a short trip to Chicago, Illinois and Milwaukee, Minnesota.
-She did not visit her birthplace of Grand Rapids, Minnesota.
+This was Judy’s weekly appearance, although she missed the previous week’s show (January 9) due to the fact that she was on a short trip to Chicago, Illinois, and Milwaukee, Minnesota.
+She did not visit her birthplace in Grand Rapids, Minnesota.

-Judy performed “Blue Skies” and took part if a search for the perfect “oomph man.”
+Judy performed “Blue Skies” and took part in a search for the perfect “oomph man.”
 No recording of this show is known to exist.